railwayapp/docs/src/docs/reference/compare-to-heroku.md

 ### Support + Community

-Railway serves tens of thousands of builders who deploy applications that bring tremendous impact to themselves, their friends, and their customers.
+Railway serves hundreds of thousands of thousands of builders who deploy applications that bring tremendous impact to themselves, their friends, and their customers.

 We feel no project, big or small- is never not important.
 This is our guiding philosophy to our users.